prerna907/Lead-Conversion-Rate-Analysis/README.md

+> **Tip:** If GitHub fails to render the notebook, [View it directly on nbviewer](https://nbviewer.org/github/prerna907/Lead-Conversion-Rate-Analysis/blob/main/LeadScore_CaseStudy.ipynb)

 # Lead-Conversion-Rate-Analysis
 An education company named X Education sells online courses to industry professionals.
 On any given day, many professionals who are interested in the courses land on their website and browse for courses.